FriendsOfCake/crud/docs/actions.rst

 are simply normal CakePHP events, dispatched like all other events in CakePHP.

-You can for example listen for the ``beforePaginate`` event and add conditions to your paginated result set, just with a few lines of code.
+You can for example listen for the ``beforePaginate`` event and add conditions to your pagination query, just with a few lines of code.
 Those few lines of code is what makes your application unique, the rest of the code you would normally have, is simply repeated boiler plate code.